wpswings/woo-one-click-upsell-funnel/README.txt

 You need to copy this **Buy Now → [wps_upsell_yes]** and place it at a suitable place on your page.

 **Description:** This shortcode only returns the link so it has to be used in the link section.
-In HTML use it as href=”[mwb_upsell_yes]” of an anchor tag.
+In HTML use it as href=”[wps_upsell_yes]” of an anchor tag.

 For **“No thanks”** shortcode: